danhunsaker/calends/docs/c/custom_calendars.rst

    .. c:member:: long long int seconds

-        Seconds since ``CE 1970-01-01 00:00:00 TAI``
+      The number of TAI seconds since ``CE 1970-01-01 00:00:00 TAI``

+      .. note:: TAI vs UTC

+         You may have noticed that a TAI64Time object stores times in ``TAI seconds``, not ``Unix seconds``, with a timezone offset of ``TAI`` rather than ``UTC``.
+This distinction is **very important** as it will affect internal calculations and comparisons to mix the two up.
+TAI time is very similar to Unix time (itself based on UTC time), with one major difference.
+While Unix/UTC seconds include the insertion and removal of "leap seconds" to keep the solar zenith at local noon (which is useful for day-to-day living and planning), TAI seconds are a continuous count, unconcerned with dates whatsoever.
+Indeed, the only reason a date was given in the description above was to make it easier for human readers to know exactly when ``0 TAI`` took place.

+         In other words, once you have a Unix timestamp of your instant calculated, be sure to convert it using :c:func:`TAI64Time_utc_to_tai` before returning the result to the rest of the library.
+And then, of course, you'll also need to convert instants from the library back using :c:func:`TAI64Time_tai_to_utc` before generating outputs.

    .. c:member:: unsigned int nano

       Nanoseconds since the given second

    .. c:member:: unsigned int atto

       Attoseconds since the given nanosecond

    .. c:member:: unsigned int ronto

       Rontoseconds since the given attosecond

    .. c:member:: unsigned int udecto

       Udectoseconds since the given rontosecond

    .. c:member:: unsigned int xindecto

       Xindectoseconds since the given udectosecond

    .. c:member:: unsigned int padding

       Unused, except to round the value out to the nearest 64 bits

 Calculations
 ------------